AlejandroCN7/sinergym/docs/source/pages/gcloudAPI.rst

         --size 3 \
         --template sinergym-template

-.. warning:: It is possible that quote doesn't let you have more than one VM at the same time.
+.. warning:: It is possible that quote does not let you have more than one VM at the same time.
 Hence, the rest of VM's probably will be *initializing* always but never ready.
 If it is your case, we recommend you check your quotes `here <https://console.cloud.google.com/iam-admin/quotas>`__

 5. Initiate your VM
 ~~~~~~~~~~~~~~~~~~~~